Challenge Status Quo of Gambling Addiction

 - Gambling to win back money.

 Let’s take a look at each one of these parts.
-You’ll soon see the connection between problematic gambling behaviour and gambling to win money, followed by the connection between gambling addiction, and trying to win back money.
+You’ll soon see the connection between problematic gambling behavior and gambling to win money, followed by gambling addiction and trying to win back money.

 Gambling For Entertainment

-We jump ahead, let’s go back to gambling for entertainment.
-Even if we advise against all gambling, especially if you are in the risk zone of any addiction, there are some less harmful games.
+We’re getting ahead of ourselves, so let’s go back to gambling for entertainment.
+Even if we advise against all gambling, especially if you are at risk of addiction, there are some less harmful games.

-We don’t recommend anything of the above.
-At the same time, life is about making fun of things.
-Many dreams about visiting Las Vegas.
+We don’t recommend any of the above.
+At the same time, life is about experiences, and visiting Las Vegas is on plenty of bucket lists.

-Naturally, you’d never buy a scratch ticket if you knew you couldn’t win.
-The difference compares to a person who buys scratch tickets to win is that you rather buy it for a minute of excitement and the possibility that perhaps, perhaps you can win something.
+Naturally, you’d never buy a scratchcard if you knew you didn’t have a chance to win something.
+A person who buys scratch tickets for the fun of it buys it for a minute of excitement and the possibility that, just perhaps, they can win something.

-The persons who gamble to win might buy 10 tickets… (Even though the return to a player normally is less than 50%… It says so on the backside of the ticket.
-It’s a mathematical suicide in other words.)
+A person who gambles to win will probably buy more than just one ticket.
+They’ll more likely buy ten.
+(Even though the return to player is typically less than 50%.
+It says so on the back of the ticket.
+In other words, it’s a mathematical suicide and logically makes no sense.)

 Games focusing on winning money: